Malta Files: French companies

 In France, Mediapart's revelations cite Auchan, PSA, and Renault, whose insurance subsidiaries are accused of collecting premiums in Maltese subsidiaries to benefit from the island's fiscal attractiveness.
 For Auchan, tax optimization allegedly saved €21 million in taxes between 2014 and 2016 via Oney (Auchan's Maltese subsidiary).
 For PSA and Renault, a cumulative amount of €120 million was avoided.
 Mediapart highlights the sole employee of RCI Insurance Limited, Renault's Maltese insurance subsidiary, who alone generates €108 million in annual turnover.
 The same news site also points out the irony of the situation, given that the French state is a shareholder of PSA and Renault.

 The insurer April is cited by Mediapart in the Malta Files for having saved €28 million in taxes over eight years on its companies' profits by using tax optimization through several subsidiaries registered in Malta.
 The first Maltese subsidiary of the April group was registered in 2007.
 This was April Mediterranean Limited, the holding for April group's Maltese subsidiaries.
 There is also Axeria Re Limited, the reinsurance subsidiary, as well as Axeria Life International PCC Limited (active from 2008 to 2012), Axeria Insurance Limited (created in 2012), and finally the latest, April Internal Financing Limited, the subsidiary engaged in intra-group financing (a common tax optimization practice).
 When contacted, the group stated that it "pays its taxes in France on the basis of profits declared in all its French subsidiaries, as required by law and as all companies with French and foreign subsidiaries do."

 Also cited are the groups Bouygues and Total.

 Executives, politicians, and public figures

 In France

-Among the top executives cited by the European Investigative Collaborations (EIC) media network, France is well-represented (1,291 French citizens cited by Mediapart) with Jean-François Decaux (UK tax resident, owner of the Maltese company Alhoel and head of JCDecaux), Maurice Ricci (founding president of Akka Technologies), Xavier Niel (Iliad group), Hubert Martigny (co-founder of Altran), Olivier Bertrand (Groupe Bertrand), and Stéphane Courbit (Lov Group).
+Among the top executives cited by the European Investigative Collaborations (EIC) media network, France is well-represented (1,291 French citizens cited by Mediapart) with Jean-François Decaux (UK tax resident, owner of the Maltese company Alhoel and head of JCDecaux), Maurice Ricci (founding president of Akka Technologies), Xavier Niel (Iliad), Hubert Martigny (co-founder of Altran), Olivier Bertrand (Groupe Bertrand), and Stéphane Courbit (Lov Group).